artcuddy/project3-enigma/README.md

 There are 4 game files with different classes which have been imported to the main run.py file I found this easier to work with than having a single large file.

-* run.py - The main game controller that runs the individual classes from the additional files
+* run.py - The main game controller that runs the individual classes from the additional files and runs the game

-* player.py - This file contains the Player gets the players input for name, option to view game help instructions.
+* player.py - This file contains the Player class gets the players input for name, option to view game help instructions.
 Validate players quess inputs and returns username vaildation

 * codegenerator.py - This file contains the Codegen class and generates the random ENIGMA Code